CHAPTER 56. PROHIBITED DISCHARGES TO SANITARY OR COMBINED SEWER

 56.150.
 Time extension. (a) Time extension for compliance.
 An owner may request a time extension to comply with a notification to disconnect.
 A time extension for one (1), two (2) or three (3) years may be requested and renewed prior to expiration as provided for in subsection (d).
 A request for a time extension must be submitted on a form provided by the authority with payment of a twenty-five dollar ($25.00) filing fee to cover review, administration and handling costs.

 (b) Time extension approval.
-A request for a time extension will be approved only in those cases in which the facts presented to the authority and city engineer demonstrate to the reasonable satisfaction and professional judgement of the authority and city engineer that timely disconnection would not be safe, prudent, or feasible and that a delay in disconnection is consistent with plans for the area's public infrastructure.
+A request for a time extension will be approved only in those cases in which the facts presented to the authority and city engineer demonstrate to the reasonable satisfaction and professional judgment of the authority and city engineer that timely disconnection would not be safe, prudent, or feasible and that a delay in disconnection is consistent with plans for the area's public infrastructure.
 For example, a disconnection that when performed would pose an increased risk to public health, or a disconnection that when performed would contribute to localized flooding would not be safe, prudent, or feasible.
 A time extension shall not be for a period longer than the period necessary to reasonably plan for and achieve compliance consistent with plans for the area's public infrastructure and keeping in mind the city's overriding interest in limiting inflow of stormwater into the city's sanitary sewer system consistent with the purposes set forth in section 56.10.

 (c) Conditions of a time extension granted.
 Issuance of a time extension means that the authority does not require disconnection at this time.
 The authority and the city engineer reserve the right to require minimization of the continued inflow, prohibit expansion of the inflow and impose other reasonable conditions based upon the facts in each case.
 The time extension may be reopened to require additional work if previously undisclosed or unknown information or changing regulatory requirements makes additional work necessary.